Gulf Coast Radon

 What is Radon?
 Radon is a naturally occurring radioactive gas.
 It's colorless, odorless, and tasteless.
-It comes from the decay of uranium (or radium) within the earth, has been speculated to come from the aggregate in concrete and other building materials, and also from earthen stones like granite, marble, and quartz etc. in trace amounts.
+It comes from the decay of uranium (or radium) within the earth.
+It has been speculated to come from the aggregate in concrete and other building materials, such as, but not limited to earthen stones like granite, marble, and quartz etc. (in trace amounts).

 Testing and Mitigation